ihilt/frontend-dev-test/README.md

 ## When you've completed the test

-Create a pull request against this repository with the completed code in your repository.
+Fork this repository with the completed code and send me a pull request.